Esri/arcgis-experience-builder-sdk-resources/widgets/output-data-source-without-original-data-sources/README.md

 # Output data source without original data sources

-An output data source that doesn't have original data sources.
+The sample demonstrates how to generate an output data source that doesn't have original data sources.
 It is designed to search GitHub issues and use the returned data to generate the output data source.

 ## How to use the sample